Are Daylilies Poisonous To Cats?

 Yes, daylilies are poisonous to cats.
 Even a tiny amount of ingestion can lead to kidney failure, which can be fatal.

-Its essential to keep them and other toxic plants out of reach of your cat.
+It‘s essential to keep them and other toxic plants out of reach of your cat.
 If you suspect your cat has ingested any part of it, consult a vet immediately.

 Quick Highlights